Puff pastry blueberry turnovers make a quick and easy dessert treat - they're ready to enjoy in less than an hour!

 Instructions

-- Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

 - In a saucepan over medium heat, add blueberries, granulated sugar, cornstarch, lemon juice, and lemon zest, stirring to combine.
+If your blueberries are out of season or not very juicy, you may need to add 1-2 tablespoons of water to help them cook down.
 Bring to a simmer.
-Reduce heat to medium-low and cook for 8-10 minutes, or until mixture has thickened.
-Add 1-2 tablespoons of water if needed (if blueberries are not releasing enough juice).
+Reduce heat to medium-low and cook for about 8-10 minutes, or until mixture has thickened.
 Remove from heat and allow to cool.

 - On a lightly floured surface, roll out puff pastry sheets to approximately 12 inch squares.
 Cut each sheet into four squares.

 - Spoon a scant ¼ cup of pie filling onto a corner of each square, avoiding ½ an inch around the edges.
-Fold the opposite corner of each puff pastry over to cover filling.
-This will form a triangle.
+Fold the opposite corner of each puff pastry over to cover filling and form a triangle.
 Press the edges with a fork to seal.

 - In a small bowl, whisk egg and 1 tablespoon of water to create an egg wash.
 Brush tops and edges of each turnover with egg wash.